Trillien/mupen64plus-video-videocore/README.md

 * `debug.display`: Set to true to enable a debug display that displays moving averages of various statistics relevant to performance.
 The default is false.

+## Requirements

+SDL2 2.0.5 at least is necessary on Raspberry Pi 2/3.

 ## Contributing

 Contributions to improve games are more than welcome!
 I likely won't have a huge amount of time to